citypay/citypay-paylink-opencart/README.md

 ---------------------

-To install the plugin to OpenCart, login to the OpenCart administration panel, select the "Extension Installer" under the 'jigsaw piece' menu, upload the ZIP generated in the previous step; and await confirmation that the install process as been performed.
+To install the plugin to OpenCart, login to the OpenCart administration panel, select the "Installer" under the 'Extensions' menu, upload the ZIP generated in the previous step; and await confirmation that the install process as been performed.

-Once installed, select the 'jigsaw piece' menu again, and then select "Payments" to obtain the list of available payment methods.
+Once installed, select the 'Extensions' menu again, and then select "Extensions" to obtain the list of available extensions.
+Select 'Payments' extension type, find 'CityPay Paylink Hosted Form' plugin and install it.

-To enable the plugin, it is necessary to mark it as enabled from the OpenCart applications' perspective by clicking the "enable" button, and also to configure the plugin with details of your merchant account, the licence key associated with your merchant account, the currency available for use with the plugin, the geographical zone associated with the payment method, and any applicable sort order for the payment method.
+With the plugin installed click in the action 'Edit' and fill in the configuration form with details of your merchant account, the licence key associated with your merchant account, the currency available for use with the plugin, the geographical zone associated with the payment method, and any applicable sort order for the payment method.